 Clinical Acknowledgements.
 It is important to note and credit other people who have directly and/or indirectly contributed to the successful design, development, and implementation of the counseling services program.
 Much of the technique and methodology used in the counseling sessions was codeveloped with the advice and guidance of a child services expert, Terry Abell, Licensed Mental Health Counselor, who works with the FSU Multidisciplinary Center and who trained the author of this report in direct clinical counseling practices designed for youth in the school setting.
 Likewise, a special debt of gratitude is extended to Alison Otter, a professional Art Therapist who has been instrumental in teaching LaRose methods to reach children, with techniques that are not entirely linked to a preferred (and bias toward) the cognitive/behavioral perspective.
-LaRose is greatly indebted to these two professionals, and continues to benefit from a collaboration that is ever expanding in relationship to Ms. Abell and Ms. Otter.
-Andrew Miller, Licensed Clinical Social Worker, provided clinical support and consultation for the counseling component of the program in its first two years of operation, for this and other school counseling programs, offered by LaRose in various North Florida counties, and for the work LaRose provides out of his offices in Tallahassee, Florida.
-The onsite provider, Paul Peavy, LMHC has been an unbelievable and remarkable child welfare professional, advocate, and therapist - whose direct services work onsite, and partnership in case note reviews, program data gathering, phone calls, emails, meetings, etc. etc. cannot be overstated; Mr. Peavy's regard for the overall intent and integrity of the program protocol has made the implementation and stability of the program work very smoothly.
+LaRose is greatly indebted to these two professionals, and continues to benefit from a former collaboration in relationship to Ms. Abell and Ms. Otter.
+Andrew Miller, Licensed Clinical Social Worker, provided clinical supervision, support and consultation for the counseling component of the program in its first two years of operation, for this and other school counseling programs, offered by LaRose in various North Florida counties, and for the work LaRose provided at that time, out of his offices in Tallahassee, Florida.
+The onsite provider, Paul Peavy, LMHC has been an exceptional and remarkable child welfare professional, advocate, and therapist - whose direct services work onsite, and whose partnership in case note reviews, program data gathering, phone calls, emails, meetings, etc. etc. cannot be overstated; Mr. Peavy's regard for the overall intent and integrity of the program protocol has made the implementation and stability of the program work very smoothly - without any compromise to the continuity of care for the district, the schools, and most importantly the youth.
 What Peavy brings to the program in his clinical approach also cannot be overstated.

 Program Credit & Funding Source.
-The school superintendent, and the county school board that provided the resources to fund the counseling services program are also to be commended.
+The school superintendent and the county school board that provided the resources to fund the counseling services program are also to be commended.
 Its insight, wisdom, and goal driven motivations to ensure that the district provides to its students the services that will assist their youth in succeeding in the academic setting is innovative, far reaching, and curative.
 At a time when mental health funding is limited, constrained, and seasonably unpredictable, a venture that seeks to foster mental health program implementation where students directly and almost immediately benefit cannot be under estimated - and neither can it be sufficiently praised.
-The kind of innovation and efforts to reach the youth also would not have been feasible without the direct assistance and facilitation of the ESE Program Director and the accompanying support staff in this department, who have all pursued the counseling services program at the district level on behalf of youth who might otherwise go without services altogether.
+The kind of innovation and efforts to reach the youth also would not have been feasible without the direct assistance and facilitation of the ESE Program Director at the School Board and the accompanying support staff in this department, who have all pursued the counseling services program at the district level on behalf of youth who might otherwise go without services altogether.
 A special expression of gratitude to the district is extended.